 The coach took us overnight through eastern Turkey to Kayseri where we had to get a connection to Goreme.
 We arrived in the small hours of the morning and the bus station was deserted and freezing.
 I got into my sleeping bag and found a comfy bench to sleep on until we could catch an onward bus.
 Just after I dropped off I felt a tug at my feet, 'want tour?' the man said.
 I didn't even have to say anything to send him scurrying away, my glare was enough.

 We found that Goreme was a backpackers mecca, dozens of hostels, souvenir shops and cafes were jumbled around the little streets, backing into the rock pinnacles.
 Not since Kathmandu had we been somewhere which catered for backpackers so well - we wouldn't have a problem find a banana pancake here.
 With a bewildering amount of choice we set out to find a hostel.
 It was bitterly cold so my only requirement was that it was cosy and warm.
 We found a great place, maybe not the prettiest, but with a lovely sitting room warmed by a wood burning stove in its centre.
-With the temperatures outside dropping to below -10°the hostel was far from full but there were enough people about for it not to feel entirely deserted.
+With the temperatures outside dropping to below -10°C the hostel was far from full but there were enough people about for it not to feel entirely deserted.

 We spent the next couple of days walking and exploring the surrounding area, as well as eating a lot.
 During the day the skies were crystal clear and it was warm enough in the sun to sit outside and take a break.
 Dwellings have been carved out of the soft rock for centuries, the remnants of which are still well preserved amongst the honey coloured spires.
 Away from Goreme we met few people.
 A dog followed us, we called him Dennis.
 We got quite lost at one point and, as it was late in the day, we decided to retrace our steps.
 Walking up to the road we hitched back to Goreme.
 Scrambling about the caves had been fun but the stones could be like walking on ball-bearings, so I was not surprised when Nick, a fellow backpacker staying at our hostel, said that he had fallen and hurt his elbow.
 I offered him Iburprofen which he appreciated.